 This site takes you on their journey thru time.

 Genealogy (from Greek: genea, “generation” and logos, “knowledge”), is the study of families and the tracing of their lineages and history.
 For the Sri Lankan genealogist searching for one’s roots, lack of records of any sort has been a serious constraint.
 But one unique court case during the Dutch Period (Dutch Rule 1658 – 1796), in which the all powerful ‘Disava’ or the Dutch ruler of the province who was also the chief land administrator, was challenged in a court of law, left a trail of records relating to the De Fonseka and associated families.

 It was the Dutch who introduced meticulous record keeping to Ceylon.
-The Dutch records (still available in the National Archives) pertaining to the case was subsequently translated and published in English as the ‘De Andrado manuscripts’ by Mr. J. H. O. Paulusz,, who was the Government Archivist, from 1940 to 1958.
-It was a stroke of luck for the family, and early researchers such as S R De Fonseka worked with scholars to translate the Dutch works and built up the family history.
-The authenticated research which was published by M D Raghavan in the book ‘The Karava of Ceylon’ lays the foundation for this website.
+The Dutch records (still available in the National Archives) pertaining to the above case was subsequently translated and published in English as the ‘De Andrado manuscripts’ by Mr. J. H. O. Paulusz, who was the Government Archivist, from 1940 to 1958.
+It was a stroke of luck for the family, and early researchers such as S R De Fonseka worked with scholars to translate the Dutch work and build the family history to around the later part of the 19th century.
+This authenticated research which was also published in the book, ‘The Karava of Ceylon’ by M D Raghavan, lays the foundation for this website.

 If you are a first time visitor to this site, you have probably come to the best place to start off your voyage of discovery.
-The following notes will guide you on the contents of this site, how it is organized, and and how to look for specific information.
+The following notes will guide you on the contents of this site, how it is organized, and how to look for specific information.